lowRISC/opentitan/doc/getting_started/setup_dv.md

 Once the testbench compiles and elaborates without any errors or warnings, the sanity sequence can be developed further to access a major datapath and test the basic functionality of the DUT.

 VCS is used as the default simulator.
 It can be switched to Xcelium by setting `--tool xcelium` on the command line.

 To dump waves from the simulation, pass the `--waves <format>` argument to `dvsim.py`.
-The supported file formats with VCS are 'fsdb' and 'vpd'.
-Xcelium may generate 'shm', 'fsdb' or 'vcd'.
+If you are using Verdi for waveform viewing, then '--waves fsdb' is probably the best option.
+For use with other viewers, '--waves shm' is probably the best choice for Xcelium, and '--waves vpd' with vcs.

 Please refer to the [DV simulation flow]({{< relref "hw/dv/tools/doc" >}}) for additional details.